 Given these unknown and pre-existing conditions, amongst others factors, it’s impossible to predict, in advance of cleaning, the specific results that can be achieved.

-As such, no guarantees can or will be provided that the garment can or will be restored to “showroom new” condition.
+As such, no guarantees can or will be provided that the suede or leather garment can or will be restored to “showroom new” condition.

-Please be aware that your local dry cleaner may tell you that they can and will restore your suede and leather garments to “showroom new” condition.
+Please be aware that your local dry cleaner may tell you that they can "clean" your suede and leather garments, transforming them to “showroom new” condition.

 That statement is a stretch.
 At best.

-Instead of doing their own work, they ship their suede and leather garments to unknown, out-of-state subcontractors.
-Then they profit by the difference between the price they are charged and the price charged to you.
+Instead of doing their own work, they ship their suede and leather garments to unknown, out-of-state subcontractors who "mass clean" your suede and leather garments in a dry cleaning machine.
+Your local cleaner then profits by the difference between the price they are charged by the subcontractor and the price charged to you.

 Consider this scenario: